AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

-By default AutoScale is set to "auto" for all constraints and objectives.
+By default :code:`AutoScale` is set to :code:`"auto"` for all constraints and objectives.
 This will work well in most cases, but can be overridden when the user can specify a better scale factor.
 Manual scales specified by a assigning a scalar or vector of scales to the AutoScaling parameter.
 These will multiply the output of the function whenever AutoScaling is enabled.
-For example, for the bound on "R", we know that the units of the output will have dimensions of length, so it is reasonable to set the AutoScale variable 1/Lstar.
+For example, for the bound on :code:`"R"`, we know that the units of the output will have dimensions of length, so it is reasonable to set the AutoScale variable :code:`1/Lstar`.
-Similarly, for the TargetOrbit constraint, we know that the first component of the output(semi-major axis) has dimensions of length and all others already non-dimensional.
+Similarly, for the :code:`TargetOrbit` constraint, we know that the first component of the output(semi-major axis) has dimensions of length and all others already non-dimensional.
 In that case, we can manually specify the output of the first component and then leaves the others set to 1.0.

-When adding multiple phases to an OCP we should also enable AutoScaling for the OCP object as well.
-This will enable auto-scaling on all linked constraints and objectives between phases.
-It should also be noted that units do not have to be the same for all phases in an OCP.
+When adding multiple phases to an :code:`OptimalControlProblem` we should also enable AutoScaling for the :code:`ocp` object as well.
+This will enable auto-scaling on all link constraints and objectives between phases.
+It should also be noted that units do not have to be the same for all phases in an :code:`ocp`.
-As with phases, the optional AutoScale parameter on all link constraints and objectives can be overridden with custom scales if necessary.
+As with phases, the optional :code:`AutoScale` parameter on all link constraints and objectives can be overridden with custom scales if necessary.

 .. code:: python